 //= asset_path('css/style.css'); ?>Skip to Content

-The soil and prior land use also complicated the project, he said.
-Soil had to sit 30 days to compact correctly, and crews often ran into old, abandoned underground utility lines from when the area had been used as a U.S. Army barrack.
+Beginning in the fall of 2017 through the summer of 2018, Lloyd Construction worked on a 32-bed residential building on the northwest Sioux Falls campus that replaced a 50-year-old facility.
+The $1.5 million, 10,000 square-foot project came with some unique complexities.
+The soil and prior land use complicated the project – the soil had to sit 30 days to compact correctly, and crews often ran into old, abandoned underground utility lines from when the area had been used as a U.S. Army barrack.